NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (juyoung.m.yoo at gmail dot com)
+- 2022-07-27: Corrected bug where only 7 entries were allowed in spider_plot_class.

 - 2022-03-23: Adjust rotated axes label alignment to be closer to axes.

 - 2022-03-21: Allow axes labels to be rotated to be aligned with axes.